 Eileen Heveron, Executive Director

 After a career of over 40 years in higher education, Eileen retired in January 2018.
 She had worked for several colleges in administration, academics, student affairs, fundraising, and information technology.
 All along, Eileen had also been involved with dogs, including obedience, freestyle, and training and particularly loved her therapy dog volunteer work.
 She joined Pawsitive Teams almost a decade ago as an instructor in the Therapy Dog Prep School; her husband Hank joined in as a therapy dog program volunteer for several years as well with their standard poodles.
-In 2019, Eileen and her diabetic alert service dog, Dexter, literally jumped at the chance to take a more active role at Pawsitive Teams as Assistant Executive Director.
+In 2019, Eileen and her diabetic alert service dog, Dexter, literally jumped at the chance to take a more active role at Pawsitive Teams as Executive Director.

 Margery Squier, Program Director